bananaman2020/cheesy/README.md

 3. Locate the config at the top of the file and Replace "WEBHOOK_HERE" with your [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 4. Double Click `setup.bat` and allow it to finish.
 5. A Window will open prompting for a name.
 Put something in such as "Token_Logger" (You can always rename the file later)
-6. Send the file to victims. 😈
+6. Wait for the process to complete and then get the file that was made in the downloaded folder and send to people :)

 ## <a id="config"></a>⚙ 〢 Config